Open3DVLab/NeuRodin/README.md

 If you find our work useful in your research, please consider citing:
 ```
 @article{wang2024neurodin,
-  title={NeuRodin: A Two-stage Framework for High-Fidelity Neural Surface Reconstruction.},
+  title={NeuRodin: A Two-stage Framework for High-Fidelity Neural Surface Reconstruction},
-  author={Yifan Wang and Di Huang and Weicai Ye and Guofeng Zhang and Wanli Ouyang and Tong He},
+  author={Wang, Yifan and Huang, Di and Ye, Weicai and Zhang, Guofeng and Ouyang, Wanli and He, Tong},
-    booktitle={arxiv preprint},
+  journal={arXiv preprint arXiv:2408.10178},
   year={2024}
 }
 ```